-Windhoek Green Belt Landscape WGBL is a group of farmers who manage several hiking trails (weekend and also long hiking trails 90 km and 53 km) which take 6 or 4 days in the Khomas Hochland Mountain Range on their farmland.
-We encourage hikers to enjoy this raw and untouched beauty.
-Hiking is a wonderful opportunity to explore natural areas, but could end in tragedy if these guidelines are not followed.
-Accessing our Khomas Hochland Hiking area constitutes acceptance of these conditions: The farmers of the WGBL will not be held liable and hereby indemnifies itself for any loss, theft, damage, illness, injury, or death to any person, or any other matter arising, in any other manner, and from any other cause whatsoever, caused by negligence, any act, or omission of WGBL, its agents, mandatory’s and / or employees.
+Windhoek Green Belt Landscape (WGBL) a is group of farmers manage several hiking trails (weekend and also long hiking trails 90km and 50km) which take 6 or 4 days in the Khomas Hochland Mountain Range hrough their farmland.
+They encourage hikers to enjoy their untouched beauty.
+Hiking is a wonderful opportunity to explore natural areas, but could end in tragedy if these guidelines below are not followed.
+Accessing the Khomas Hochland Hiking area constitutes acceptance of these conditions: The farmers of the WGBL will not be held liable and hereby indemnify themselves of any loss, theft, damage, illness, injury, or death to any person, or any other matter arising, in any other manner, and from any other cause whatsoever, caused by negligence, any act, or omission of WGBL, its agents, mandatory’s and / or employees.
 Right of admission reserved.

 Plan your hike thoroughly.
 Pay attention to:

 - Reservation requirements and opening times

 - Pace (3 km/h is average)

 - Size of group (minimum 3 or more for the 90 km and 53 km hike).

 - For the weekend or shorter trails notify the reception or farmer before departure and which trail you are going to hike.
 Report back once you are back at the reception.
 Never hike alone, who is going to help if something happens?

 - Fitness and medical condition of group members, the slowest person determines the pace of hiking

 - Inform someone of your plans and expected time of return

 - Leave a message with your name, size of group, route, expected time of return and a contact person clearly visible in your car.